 - Xam'd: Lost Memories was available for download in the US by PS3 owners months before the series had even aired in Japan.

 - The Trigun movie, "Badlands Rumble", first premiered at SakuraCon in Seattle, Washington, a few months before its Japanese theatrical release, presumably at least partially because of the show was significantly more popular in the US than Japan.
 Somewhat unusually for this trope, it was shown raw (aka in Japanese with no subtitles)

 - A well-known instance of this on the anime front was Vampire Hunter D Bloodlust.
 According to The Other Wiki, Bloodlust had its world premier in Australia over a year before it screened in Japan or the US.
 Unusually for an anime, the English dub was recorded first (in fact, the initial Japanese DVD release of the film was English-only).

 - Puella Magi Madoka Magica is a minor case of this trope for the English dub.
-Granted, while the series is readily available to watch on DVD, and has been since the beginning, the dub has not aired at all on television in it's country of origin, while Madman Entertainment has taken up to airing it in Australia, on ABC 3.
+Granted, while the series is readily available to watch on DVD, and has been since the beginning, the dub has not aired at all on television in it's country of origin, while in Australia it aired on ABC3.
 Which is primarily a children's station, though the series is (luckily) aired in a timeslot which appears to be meant for teenagers.